Query42/sa_imp_utils/README.md

 # sa_imp_utils
-A set of thread-reading and -parsing utilities for use with the SA Forums.
+A set of thread-reading and -parsing utilities for use with the SA Forums and Imp Zone.

 ## Setup:
 - [Install python locally](https://wiki.python.org/moin/BeginnersGuide/Download)